Smart Lens

 Types of lenses according to the method of visual correction:

-• Monofocal lenses are not able to change curvature, adjusting to different distances, as is the case with a natural lens.
+• Monofocal lenses are not able to change curvature, adjusting to different distances like natural lenses.
 Vision will be corrected for the distance, and glasses will be needed for near work.

 • Toric lenses provide vision correction from astigmatism due to special optics with a built-in cylinder.

 • Lenses with additional protective functions – color filters.
-Such models are endowed with yellow pigments that do not allow blue rays of the invisible part of the light spectrum to pass through to the retina.
+Some lenses have extra protection with color filters.
+They have yellow pigments that block harmful blue rays from reaching the retina.

 Intraocular Lenses for: